 At its heart, Pico is a working island where the residents have struggled with (and often against) Mother Nature for survival: from the first settlers and farmers trying to tame the volcanic landscapes, via the whalers of the 18th & 19th Centuries, right up to the present-day vintners working the UNESCO-protected vineyards.
 I sometimes hesitate from referring to Pico a more ‘authentic’ experience of the Azores, (as though there’s something wrong with visiting the larger islands like Sao Miguel or Terceira), but looking around the island today you’ll see Pico’s rural heritage of subsisting off the land and sea is all still there – particularly in the architecture of the traditional lavastone farm cottages.

-Your home for the week is one of our favourite examples: Casa Flor da Ribeira on the outskirts of the peaceful fishing village of Prainha.
+Your home for the family adventure week is one of our favourite examples: Casa Flor da Ribeira on the outskirts of the peaceful fishing village of Prainha.
 You’ll also be heading to sea yourselves during your stay, for a whale and dolphin watching trip – whale ‘tourism-for-conservation’ in the Azores began right here on Pico and you’ll be out at sea with the oldest (and one of the best) whale watching crews on the islands.
 You’ll also head over to the neighbouring island of Faial for a guided jeep tour with our resident guide – for a visit to the beautifully-barren volcanic landscapes of Capelinhos.

 You could begin with a visit to the bay at Arcos do Cachorro - home to some of the most interesting and unusual lava formations in the Azores.
 The coastline is perforated with grottoes, tunnels and arches which have been carved out by the sea; (‘Arcos do Cachorro’ translates as ‘Arches of the Puppy’, named after the famous rock which resembles the head of a dog).